Grant Marsh: Later career

 Marsh continued with the Benton Packet Company, serving at one time or another as captain/pilot of each of the five steamboats.
-He also operated a "snag" boat which traveled up and down the river, removing sunken "snag" trees and other underwater obstacles.
+He also operated a "snag" boat that traveled up and down the river, removing sunken "snag" trees and other underwater obstacles.

-In 1907 Marsh resigned his position with Benton Co.
-On August 23, he went aboard his former boat, the Expansion, and confronted the pilot, William R. Massie, who he felt was being abusive.
+In 1907, Marsh resigned his position with the Benton Packet Company and on August 23, he went aboard his former boat, Expansion, and confronted the pilot, William R. Massie, who he felt was being abusive.
 Massie subsequently charged Marsh with assault, and at a hearing before the Department of Commerce and Labor on December 6, 1907, Marsh's license was revoked.

 Death and burial

 On January 6, 1916, Grant Marsh died in Bismarck, North Dakota.
-He was reported to have "died in near poverty", as Issac P. Baker, his manager at the Benton Packet Co. laid claim to much of his estate because of unpaid bills.
-Marsh asked to be buried on Wagon Wheel Bluff overlooking the Missouri, but he was buried in a simple grave in Bismarck's St. Mary's Cemetery.
-It is one of the higher spots in Bismarck and its view of the Missouri is not bad at all.
+He was reported to have "died in near poverty", as Issac P. Baker, his former manager at the Benton Packet Company, laid claim to much of his estate because of unpaid bills.
+Marsh had asked to be buried on Wagon Wheel Bluff overlooking the Missouri, but he was buried in a simple grave in Bismarck's St. Mary's Cemetery.
+It is one of the higher spots in Bismarck and has a view of the Missouri.
 A large rock serves as his tombstone.
 The rock is engraved with an image of a riverboat.

 Memorials

-Grant Marsh is remembered by statues and place names.
+Grant Marsh is remembered by many statues and placenames: